New loans

 • A spouse may not be included in the payment ability evaluation if they are not the registered owner of the property.

-• The Central Bank of Iceland has set rules on the maximum payment burden for property loans.
-They include that the payment burden of property loans can be a maximum of 35% of disposable income, except in the case of a first purchase, in which case it can be a maximum of 40%.
+• The Central Bank of Iceland has set rules on the maximum payment burden for housing loans.
+The rules state that the payment burden of housing loans can be a maximum of 35% of disposable income, except in the case of first-time buyers, in which case it can be a maximum of 40%.

-• The criteria for calculating the maximum payment burden according to the Central Bank’s rules is equal payments.
-If the loan is non-indexed, a loan period of 40 years and a contractual interest rate of at least 5.5% are assumed.
-For indexed loans, a loan period of 25 years and a contractual interest rate of at least 3% are assumed, although the payment arrangement and loan period of the loan may be different.
+• The criteria for calculating the maximum payment burden according to the Central Bank's rules are equal payments.
+For non-indexed loans, a loan term of 40 years and contractual interest rates are assumed, but with a minimum interest rate of 5.5%.
+For indexed loans, a loan term of 25 years and contractual interest rates are assumed, but with a minimum interest rate of 3%, even if the payment structure and loan term of the loan may differ.

 The following applies to property loans at Gildi:

-• A loan is only granted on property that is fully owned by the borrower (individual) or jointly owned with a spouse (marriage or cohabitation).
+• Loans are only granted for property that is fully owned by the borrower (individual) or jointly owned with a spouse (married or in a registered cohabitation).

-• If there are two applicants, they must be married or cohabiting to be able to apply for a joint loan from the fund, both parties must be owners of the residential property and must go through the payment ability evaluation together.
+• If there are two applicants, they must be married or in a registered cohabitation to be able to apply for a joint loan from the fund, both parties must be owners of the residential property and must go through the credit assessment together.

-• It is not permitted to apply for a loan with a parent or sibling.
+• It is not permitted to apply for a loan with a parent, sibling, or third party.

-• If residential property is solely owned by an individual, the payment ability evaluation must only be based on their income, assets and debts.
+• If the residential property is solely owned by an individual, the credit assessment must only be based on their income, assets, and debts.

 • Loans are not granted against collateral.